Progress Declassifying Confidentiality Claims to Increase Access to Chemical InformationOn this page:

 - CBI: Reference to Confidential Business Information.

-- CBI Claim Validated: Refers to a decision that as of the time of review, based on the Agency's internal criteria, the CBI claim appeared to be valid.
+- CBI Claim Allowed: Refers to a decision that as of the time of review, based on the Agency's internal criteria, the CBI claim appeared to be valid.
 This does not constitute a legal finding that the CBI claim is in fact legally valid.

 - Chemicals: Short for chemical substances.
 Those chemical substances listed on the TSCA Chemical Substance Inventory.
 Chemical substances in this context are defined by TSCA section 3(2)(B).
 Source: 40 CFR 710.3.